lbryio/lbry-sdk/INSTALL.md

 ### Linux

-On Ubuntu (16.04 minimum, we recommend 18.04), install the following:
+On Ubuntu (we recommend 18.04 or 20.04), install the following:

 ```
 sudo add-apt-repository ppa:deadsnakes/ppa
 sudo apt-get update
 sudo apt-get install build-essential python3.7 python3.7-dev git python3.7-venv libssl-dev python-protobuf
 ```

+The `deadsnakes` personal package archive (PPA) provides Python 3.7 for those Ubuntu distributions that no longer have it in their official repositories.

 On Raspbian, you will also need to install `python-pyparsing`.